 Do you have loose or missing teeth?
 Have these problem teeth resulted in root resorption?
 If you have been told that you are suffering from root resorption, dental implants can help.
-Dr. Williams of Williams Dental Implant and Oral Surgery in Aurora is an expert at identifying root resorption, as it can often be mistaken for a cavity.
+Dr. Williams of Williams Dental Implant and Oral Surgery in Aurora is experienced in identifying root resorption, as it can often be mistaken for a cavity.
 And you definitely don’t want that!
 If your root resorption is misdiagnosed, it can lead to further damage to your tooth, gum, and underlying bone.
 Keep reading to learn more about how dental implants can help prevent root resorption, and then call Dr. Williams for a consultation.

 What Is Root Resorption?